Rust

 -

 How to Ruin a Perfectly Good Container by Ben Laurie.
-I disagree with much of what is said here, but it is a thought-provoking rant-ish article that does make some valid points.
-My article about using object capabilities as the only external access method in WebAssembly argues against some points; e.g. we don’t need to re-implement POSIX, there are more approaches.
+I disagree with much of what is said here, but it is a thought-provoking rant-like article that does make some valid points.
+My article about using object capabilities as the only external access method in WebAssembly argues against some points; e.g., we don’t need to re-implement POSIX; there are other approaches.

 -

-What is CapTP, and what does it enable? by Christine Lemmer-Webber develops on the Capability Transport Protocol, why it is cool and what can be done with it.
+What is CapTP, and what does it enable? by Christine Lemmer-Webber elaborates on the Capability Transport Protocol, why it is cool, and what can be done with it.